Frequently Asked Questions

 This is really a core tenet of SMA.
 We have decided to be strictly neutral because our overarching goal is to offer first aid and harm reduction to people who are in situations where traditional state-run medical services struggle to operate.
 We have been able to be extremely successful in this goal precisely because we act neutrally, and try to operate within the confines of the law.

-Are y’all a 501(c)(3) organisation?
+Are y’all a 501(c)(3) organization?